Tecnologica-Mente/PDFGrabber_Launcher/README.md

 5) Press the 2 key on the keyboard and, after having registered your account with the "r" button (by typing username and password) only the first time you use the program, click "d" and enter the username and password just registered.
 Choose a service from those listed, click "n" and enter your credentials (those that are normally used to access the website of a publishing house chosen from those available).
 6) The program, after automatically obtaining the Token, will show the list of books that can be downloaded.
 Type the ID of the book you want to download from those listed and wait for the operation to complete.
 The unlocked PDF of the book will be downloaded to the "files" folder where the "PDFGrabber_Launcher.cmd" file with the name of the selected book is located.
 7) To download the other books, simply enter another ID for the next book.
-8) To exit, close the window.
+8) To exit press "q" and close the window.

 Enjoy ;-)